BNasmith/PTForsyth/PTFWorkofChrist.md

 a living and eternal Person.
 So I am afraid
 I must be very theological for a moment and tax you accordingly.
-The chief reason why so many hate theology is because it taxes ; and there is nothing we shrink from like spiritual toil.
+The chief reason why so many hate theology is because it taxes; and there is nothing we shrink from like spiritual toil.
 But let the choice and earnest spirit consider this.